RE3-Github-Organization/circle2web/content/services/_index.md

     steps towards their Security Operations program.
-Some have started to build the capability internally while the majority seems to rely on external parties providing managed security services for detection.\n\nFrom our viewpoint, the market for managed security services has recently exploded, flooding an ever-growing range of superlatives from a never-ending number of marketing departments. \n\nReality checks are few and far between but when actual service deliveries get scrutinized, expectations for value propositions are often not met.
+Some have started to build the capability internally while the majority seems to rely on external parties providing managed security services for detection.\n\nFrom our viewpoint, the market for managed security services has recently exploded, flooding it with an ever-growing range of superlatives from a never-ending number of marketing departments. \n\nReality checks are few and far between but when actual service deliveries get scrutinized, expectations for value propositions are often not met.
 SIEM-centric service designs build up extensive licensing and operational costs, while the value provided seems